Freediving: Recreational

 Freshwater springs, often with excellent visibility, provide good freediving opportunities but with greater risks.
 Diving into spring caverns with restricted access to the surface is very different from diving in open water.
 The time available to a freediver to solve problems underwater before hypoxia sets in is severely restricted in comparison with scuba.
 Freediving into confined cave systems such as Eagle's Nest Cave, Florida and Blue Springs State Park, Florida has resulted in several deaths.
 Cave freediving is commonly discouraged in basic freediver safety training.

 Physiology

+General adaptations

 The human body has several oxygen-conserving adaptations that manifest under diving conditions as part of the mammalian diving reflex.
 The adaptations include: